 What I am working on now: a privately requested painting and more stories.

-For another facet of my bio, read my author page: H.T.A.
-Heisler at www.Amazon.com
+For more, read my author page: H.T.A.
+Heisler at www.Amazon.com or follow the links below.